 If you should ever find yourself thinking that you know everything there is to know about a given part of our healthcare system, please, think again.

-Think again because, at that very point in time, just when you least expect it and are at your ultra-hubristic max, you just might find yourself — d’oh! – the subject of one great-big healthcare-system-comeuppance.
-And if, in spite of this admonition from me, you nevertheless choose to go forth, plowing on, fully forward fast, thinking that you’ve got it down cold and nice ‘n pat, then please picture yourself hanging upside down, one foot in a fully-tightened jungle lasso, slowly twisting and gently bouncing, helpless and vulnerable and incapable of making things right, because you, my friend, just stepped into a healthcare system trap for the unwary.
+Think again because, at that very point in time, just when you least expect it and are at your most ultra-hubristic max, you just might find yourself — d’oh! – the subject of one great-big healthcare-system-comeuppance.
+And if, in spite of this friendly admonition, you nevertheless choose to go forth, plowing on, fully-forward-fast, thinking that you’ve got it down cold and nice ‘n pat, then please picture yourself hanging upside down, one foot in a fully-tightened jungle lasso, slowly twisting and gently bouncing, helpless and vulnerable and incapable of making things right, because you, my friend, just stepped into a healthcare system trap for the unwary.

 (Sometimes we must give thanks to lawyers everywhere for coming up with great phrases; I believe this to be one of those phrases and therefore one of those occasions, so thank you lawyers for this wonderful trap for the unwary gem of an encapsulating phrase.)